Bed And Breakfasts, B&Bs – Mackinac Island

 An innkeeper at Haan’s 1830 Inn on Mackinac Island takes a dish out of the oven before serving it to B&B guests.

-What separates a B&B from a hotel is complicated.
-Mostly, because every B&B is different.
-Most B&Bs are family homes converted to rent anywhere from one to many rooms.
+What separates a B&B from a hotel is complicated, mostly because every B&B is different.
+Most B&Bs are family homes converted to rent anywhere from one to several rooms.
 At Haan’s 1830 Inn, we live in four to five of our rooms and rent the remaining rooms (seven to nine of them depending on our staff size) to travelers.
 We are a small operation, so usually you see me, or my husband, or my staff gal, Jocie, if you need anything.

 The family that lives in Haan’s 1830 Inn on Mackinac Island sits on the front porch steps of the B&B.

 I try to cultivate a certain experience at Haan’s 1830 Inn that I have yet to name or come up with any sort of concise definition.
 The experience of watching the soft glow of the oil lanterns on the dining table highlighting the swirling steam coming off the homemade bread.
-Sitting on the porch after the sun sets, watching the carriages, listening to the waves, feeling the soft breeze.
+Sitting on the porch after a Mackinac Island sunset, watching the carriages, listening to the waves, feeling the soft breeze.
 And even more so with us – you the guest, and I the host – acting as if we’ve always known each other, swapping stories over a cup of tea.

 The best way to make sure your B&B experience goes as desired or expected (and to avoid crazy cat-ladies) is to do a little bit of research before you stay.
 Go to the B&B’s website, look at photos, read reviews.
 You should be able to get a feel for a B&B’s flavor with the help of the Internet.
 For the bold, give the place a call before you book (I know, who calls people anymore?).
 You can ask questions like, “I’m trying to decide where to stay and wonder if you can tell me about your Bed and Breakfast?” to get a good sense of not only the business itself but also the people who work there.
 Calling has many other advantages, too.
 Maybe the innkeeper can help you with your plans, or help you book the right room.
 You can even ask if they offer any discounts – most places will make sure that booking direct is the best deal.